-The impact of tax legislation on us, our Shareholders and our investments is uncertain.
+The impact of tax legislation on us, our shareholders and our investments is uncertain.

-Changes in tax laws, regulations or administrative interpretations or any amendments thereto could adversely affect us, the entities in which we invest, or our Shareholders.
+Any new legislation and any Treasury Regulations, administrative interpretations or court decisions interpreting such legislation could affect our ability to qualify for tax treatment as a RIC or the U.S. federal income tax consequences to us and our Shareholders and could have other adverse consequences.
 You are urged to consult with your tax advisor with respect to the impact of any such legislation or other regulatory or administrative developments and proposals and their potential effect on your investment in us.